systelab/cpp-rest-api-core/README.md

 ### Authorization through JWT

-When working with a [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/) scheme, the library automatically decodes the tokens contained on the `Authorization` header of the HTTP requests.
-It uses the key provided to the `RoutesFactory` constructor to verify that token signature is correct.
+When working with a [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/) scheme, the library automatically decodes the tokens contained on `Authorization` header of HTTP requests.
+It uses the key provided on the `RoutesFactory` constructor to verify that token signature is correct.
 Then, claims contained on decoded [JSON Web Tokens](https://jwt.io/) are provided to the matching endpoint as part of the `systelab::rest_api_core::EndpointRequestData` object:

 ```cpp
 std::unique_ptr<systelab::web_server::Reply>